dalaian/Python-TAF-Selenium/part_one/readme.md

 By default, it executes the script using the file "data/max_edge_case.txt", which is a file pretty similar to the one given in the assessment

-But you can run it using a different file adding the file path as a parameter as follows:
+But you can run the script using a different file adding the file path as a parameter as follows:
 ```
 python main.py <file_path>
 ```